gmf|us|en|financial-resources|articles|spring-cleaning-car-tips en_us en-us

 3. Spotless seats

 4. Pet hair and crumbs stick in crevices and cling to cloth seats.
 Get in the habit of brushing your cushions regularly with a rubber squeegee or silicon dish scrubber to collect clumps of hair and the remains of last week’s snacks.
-If your upholstery is starting to smell unpleasant, sprinkle baking soda on your seats, and let it sit for a few hours before vacuuming it up.
-Tuck a dryer sheet under the seat or in a side-door pocket to help keep your car smelling fresh.
+If your upholstery is starting to smell unpleasant, sprinkle baking soda on your seats, then let it sit for a few hours before vacuuming it up.
+Tuck a dryer sheet under the seat or in a side-door pocket to help keep odors away.

 To remove smudges from leather seats, put a bit of baking soda on a damp sponge and scrub gently.
 Rinse the area with a clean, damp sponge and buff with a dry cloth.